Manta, Manta: Plot

 In the Ruhr area: Bertie (Til Schweiger) is the proud owner of a heavily tuned up Opel Manta.
 Together with his friends Gerd (Stefan Gebelhoff), Klausi (Michael Kessler) and Hakan (Ömer Simsek) he enjoys driving in his Opel Manta as a hobby.
 One day, while Bertie is driving his car in a race against a VW Golf GTI, a Mercedes driver Axel (Martin Armknecht), comes up rapidly from behind.
 While sensible Gerd lets him pass, provocative Hakan chases him and hits his car which slows Axel down, but eventually they all gather at a fast food joint.
 Axel is offended and furiously shouts "Can you not practice on the hill you idiots?"
 After a few scuffles and insults from Axel towards Bertie and his friends, Bertie challenges Axel to a race which Axel agrees to only after Bertie stakes the money which he and his girlfriend Uschi have saved to set up their family home.
-Uschi, who gets angry with Bertie for staking all their money and because she thinks that Bertie pays more attention to his car than her, meets nightclub owner Helmut, who offers her a slot in a beauty contest, which accepts to make Bertie jealous.
+Uschi, who gets angry with Bertie for staking all their money and because she thinks that Bertie pays more attention to his car than her, meets nightclub owner Helmut, who offers her a slot in a beauty contest, which she accepts to make Bertie jealous.